cambridge-ceu/csd3/applications/PhySo.md

     print("-------------")
 ```

-The runs are organised in three sets of parameters.
+Three sets of parameters are provided which require to be run separately.